stewpend0us/csim2/README.md

 See `src/block.h` for the definition of `physics_function` and `struct block`.
 The physics function is the differential equation that converts input and state into state derivative.
-The library includes the definition of some basic blocks (see `src/block_basic.c`) but the more interesting blocks will be the ones that `you` implement.
-The blocks that represent the physics that you care about.
+The library includes the definition of some basic blocks (see `src/block_basic.c`) but the more interesting blocks will be the ones that *you* implement.
+The blocks that implement the physics that *you* care about.

 ## solvers
 Solvers only ever deal with a single block (although the block may be composed of several